IPS-Eye-White

 [13] The Dance of the Dissident Daughter: A Woman's Journey from Christian Tradition to the Sacred Feminine.
 Publisher: HarperOne; Rev Upd edition (September 20, 2016) Pg.
 158

-Index To Contemplative Prayer
+Index to Articles on Contemplative Prayer